szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 220:** Add Harp Bow (Elden Ring - Harp Bow; shortbow)

-This adds a new +1 shortbow that is more effective when wielded by bards, and has a 15% chance of releasing a tune when shooting, which provides a minor bard song buff to the whole party for 2 rounds (it stacks with other songs).
-The configuration file may be used to turn it into a longbow, if desired.
+This adds a new +1 shortbow that is more effective when wielded by bards, and has a 5% chance of releasing a tune when shooting (triple change for bards), which provides a minor bard song buff to the whole party for 2 rounds (it stacks with other songs).
+The configuration file may be used to turn it into a longbow, if desired, since bards can use longbows.
 In BG2EE, it is a +2 weapon.
 Available for BG2EE and BGEE.

 **Component 222:** Add Crimson of Life (Elden Ring - Crimson Amber Amulet; necklace)